hanxiaomax/Learncpp_CN/docs/M-5-std-move-if-noexcept.md

 If the compiler can tell that an object passed as an argument to `std::move_if_noexcept` won’t throw an exception when it is move constructed (or if the object is move-only and has no copy constructor), then `std::move_if_noexcept` will perform identically to `std::move()` (and return the object converted to an r-value).
 Otherwise, `std::move_if_noexcept` will return a normal l-value reference to the object.

-Key insight
+!!! tldr "关键信息"

 	`std::move_if_noexcept` will return a movable r-value if the object has a noexcept move constructor, otherwise it will return a copyable l-value.
 We can use the `noexcept` specifier in conjunction with `std::move_if_noexcept` to use move semantics only when a strong exception guarantee exists (and use copy semantics otherwise).

 Let’s update the code in the previous example as follows: